 “Yeah.
 A little something to take the edge of the day off.”

 Ben envisioned beer, weed, close physical contact.
-“I look forward to it,” he whispered, covering Travis’ hand with his own, giving it a tight squeeze.
+“I look forward to it,” he whispered.
+Covered Travis’ hand with his own, gave it a tight squeeze.

 Katy descended from the line of trees, and Travis slid his hand away.
 A trace of anger clouded her face as she approached the truck, but she kept quiet, grabbing up her snowboard and marching away, her boots crunching in the snow.
 Her ability to control her emotions and keep her mouth shut impressed Ben; perhaps she’d managed to mature a small fraction since last night.
 No one, especially Ben, desired a repeat session of her sophomoric behavior.
 Although curiosity pricked at him because he wanted to understand their sibling rift – what had caused it, what continued to fuel it – until Travis chose to divulge the story to him, it would remain a mystery.